NASA-IMPACT/csdap-bulk-download/README.md

 2. Save the .csv file to the same directory as the csdap_bulk_download repository.

-3. Navigate to necessary directory:  'python download.py'
+3. Navigate to necessary directory:  `python download.py`